JetBrains/teamcity-documentation/topics/setting-up-teamcity-for-amazon-ec2.md

 When launching Amazon EC2 instances, TeamCity tags all the resources (for example, volumes and network adapters) associated with the created instances, which is important when evaluating the overall cost of an instance (taking into account the storage drive type and size, I/O operations (for standard drives), network (transfers out), and so on.

-#### Sharing a EBS Instance Between Multiple TeamCity Servers
+#### Sharing an EBS Instance Between Multiple TeamCity Servers

-As mentioned [above](#Tagging+Instances+Launched+by+TeamCity), TeamCity tags every instance it launches with the `teamcity:TeamcityData` tag that represents a server, cloud profile, and source (AMI or EBS\-instance).
+As mentioned [above](#Tagging+Instances+Launched+by+TeamCity), TeamCity tags every instance it launches with the `teamcity:TeamcityData` tag that stores information about a server, cloud profile, and source (AMI or EBS-instance).
 So, when several TeamCity servers try to use the same EBS instance, the second one will see the following message "Instance is used by another TeamCity server.
 Unable to start/stop it".
 If you are sure that no other TeamCity servers are working with this instance, you can delete the `teamcity:TeamcityData` tag and the instance will become available for all TeamCity servers again.

 ### Proxy settings
 {product="tc"}